OpenNMT/OpenNMT-py/dyndata.md

 - `insertion`: Random token insertion on both source and target sides.
   Strength controlled by the `insertion_temperature` parameter.
-- `lang_prefix_both`: Add both a source and target language token, determined from the task metadata, plus optionally a third marker if the `groups.*.meta.extra_prefix` parameter is set.
+- `lang_prefix_both`: Add both a source and target language token, determined from the task metadata, plus optionally a third marker if the `tasks.*.meta.extra_prefix` parameter is set.
   E.g. "<FROM_en> <TO_fi> <BT>".
 - `morfessor_em`: Apply Morfessor EM+Prune segmentation to both source and target sides.
 Input should be pretokenized to separate punctuation from words.
   The parameter `seg_n_samples` controls the length of the n-best list for sampling.
 To turn off subword regularization, set to 1. `seg_theta` controls the temperature of the sampling.
 - `morfessor_em_taboo`: Apply taboo segmentation using Morfessor EM+Prune.
 Takes in monolingual data, outputs the same data in two segmentation versions that don't share (multi-character) subwords, as source and target.
-- `morfessor_em_taboo_peturbed`: A special variant of taboo segmentation for use together with reordering.
+- `morfessor_em_taboo_reordered`: A special variant of taboo segmentation for use together with reordering.
 Takes in a source and a target, which must contain the same tokens (but may be in different order).
 - `sentencepiece`: Apply SentencePiece segmentation to both source and target sides.
   Input should **not** be pretokenized.
 If it is, shard with `predetokenize`.
   Same parameters as `morfessor_em`.